opengauss-mirror/docs/content/docs-lite/en/docs/SQLReference/delete.md

 -   **target\_query**

     Specified subquery for deletion，which is equivalent to a view.
+This parameter takes effect only when **sql\_compatibility** is set to **A**.
 For restrictions on deleting from a subquery, see Automatically Updatable View section in [CREATE VIEW](create-view.md).

 -   **WITH [ CASCADED | LOCAL ] CHECK OPTION**